 The Intel port was not-so-subtly code-named “Macrosoft.”
 Apple hoped to stop Microsoft from gaining any more momentum.
 By February 1992, Apple engineers teamed up with networking company Novell to investigate porting the operating system to Intel processors.

 Across the street from Intel’s headquarters in Santa Clara, California, a team of 18 engineers worked on the top-secret mission, nicknamed “Star Trek.”
 Apple CEO John Sculley met with Intel CEO Andy Grove to discuss the possibility.

 No Mac OS on PCs — this time

 On December 4, 1992, the team showed off its results.
 Many within Apple worried about what such a move would do to hardware sales.
 However, Cupertino still spoke with PC vendors about their interest in using Star Trek on their computers.
 Interest proved lukewarm (largely because their Windows 3.1 contracts meant they paid Microsoft for every computer shipped, even if the machine didn’t run Microsoft’s operating system).

-Around this time, Sculley finished as Apple CEO and Michael Spindler took over.
+Around this time, Sculley exited as Apple CEO and Michael Spindler took over.
 He axed Star Trek, along with other projects, in a round of belt-tightening measures.